penkin/penkin.github.io/_posts/2025-07-31-how-i-built-this-blog.md

 Next I guess is writing.
 The plan is to focus on getting one post out every month, if there are more, great, if not, fine.
 The setup is simple so that I can get that done.
 If I see some CSS or JS stuff I want to try I can also play with that here.
 Time will tell.

 For now though... write.
 Commit.
 Push.
 Done!

+You can see all the code at [https://github.com/penkin/penkin.github.io](https://github.com/penkin/penkin.github.io).